Tuning relationships with music

 Are you looking for strategies for working with these families to resolve relational conflict?

-As you know, existing interventions that adress parenting & relational difficulties for traumatised people have not proven to be very effective.
+As you know, existing interventions that address parenting & relational difficulties for traumatised people have not proven to be very effective.

 But Vivienne's recent research has proven that music therapy is effective for people with interpersonal trauma.